Paxton is located close to the confluence of the Whiteadder and the Tweed, leaving a narrow strip of land between the two bodies of water.

 The diagnostic material throughout the assemblage points towards a Late Mesolithic signature with smaller quantities of material potentially dating to the Neolithic and several barbed and tanged arrowheads indicating early Bronze Age activity.
 The Late Mesolithic material is of particular note as there are currently no other known Late Mesolithic sites confidently identified on the lower Tweed.

+Work is now underway on the specialist report which will bring new information to light!
 We will share further updates on this project here as they become available.

 Further Reading